webplatform/docs/concepts/mobile_web/mobile_javascript_best_practices/index.md

 ---
-title: mobile javascript best practices
+title: Mobile JavaScript best practices
+readiness: 'Ready to Use'
+summary: 'What to know, what to watch out for to make your apps perform at their best.'
 tags:
   - Concept
   - Pages
   - Mobile
-readiness: 'Ready to Use'
-summary: 'What to know, what to watch out for to make your apps perform at their best.'
 uri: 'concepts/mobile web/mobile javascript best practices'

 ---
-# Mobile JavaScript best practices

-## Summary
+## <span>Summary</span>

 What to know, what to watch out for to make your apps perform at their best.